NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 Make sure that the sbatch directives (--account, --walltime) have been changed.

-**Once the job is submitted**

-You can use the following commands to check on your job.
+**Once the job is submitted**, you can use the following commands to check on your job.

 - To view job status: